Doctor of Philosophy (PhD)

 Apply now or request more information.

-1. Demonstrate comprehensive understanding of advanced statistical methods and theory, including probability, mathematical statistics, and the construction of probability-based models for complex data structures.
+1. Demonstrate comprehensive understanding of advanced statistical methods and theory, including probability, mathematical statistics, and the construction of probability-based models for complex data.

-3. Conduct original research into one or more specific areas of statistical science that is of sufficient depth to merit publication in a statistical or scientific journal.
+3. Conduct original research into one or more specific areas of statistical science that advances the field and that is of sufficient depth to merit publication in a statistical or scientific journal.

 Core Courses

-All students seeking the PhD degree in Statistics are required to know the material in the core courses (STAT 6010, 6410, & 6420).
-It is assumed that the material in the MS core courses has also been mastered.
-Many students entering the program with a Bachelor’s degree complete the MS core program in the first year and begin the PhD core in their second year of study.
+All students seeking the PhD degree in Statistics are required to pass the PhD core courses (STAT 5200, 6010, 6410, & 6420).
+It is assumed that the material in the other MS core courses (STAT 5000, 5100, 5420, 5430, & 5790) has also been mastered.
 A typical schedule is shown below, and this can be compared to the sample schedule presented for the MS program to see how the PhD core courses would fit into the overall schedule of courses.

 Typical Schedule